-Calculate how much would a single print would cost you.
+Calculate how much a single print would cost you.
 What is the price of the toner/cartridge?
-How is the after sale service and how much maintenance cost would your cardstock printer incur during a course of time.
+How is the after-sale service, and how much maintenance cost would your printer incur during the course of time?

-Though, all printers covered in this guide are highly durable and require less cost of maintenance until and unless used excessively for commercial purpose.
+Though, all printers covered in this guide are highly durable and require less cost of maintenance until and unless used excessively for commercial purposes.

 Our Top Recommendation

 Canon PIXMA Pro-100 Buy on Amazon

 Canon Pixma Pro 100 is a highly efficient printer for printing invitation cards and cardstock.
 It is compatible with CLI-42 Ink Tanks and supports highly efficient printing.